Apples to apples. Long term. More than a single number.

 CDEF

-A C or below doesn't automatically mean a bad fund — just not one we're prepared to recommend today.
+C or below doesn’t automatically mean a bad fund just not one we’re prepared to recommend today.

 • It didn’t score strongly enough against its peers in the same category.

-• There wasn't enough reliable data — for example, less than five years of returns.
+• There wasn’t enough of a track record — for example, less than five years of returns.

-• It sits outside our category framework — a single-sector fund, or a fund whose allocation doesn't match one of our five categories.
+• It sits outside our category framework — a single-sector fund that doesn’t match one of our five categories.

 Data sources